 “any online-related, compulsive behavior which interferes with normal living and causes severe stress on family, friends, loved ones, and one’s work environment.”

 IAD, though not listed in the DSM-5, 2013 manual, is nonetheless considered a bonafide behavioral addiction by many professionals.
 Please note that Internet Gaming Disorder (IGD), is included in the DSM-5 manual.
-In a Medscape Medical News article following the American Psychiatric Association’s 2014 annual meeting, Brain Abnormalities Linked to ‘Internet Addiction’, author Pauline Anderson states that about 26.3% of American youth have IAD.
+In a Medscape Medical News article following the American Psychiatric Association’s 2014 annual meeting, Brain Abnormalities Linked to ‘Internet Addiction’, author Pauline Anderson states that about 26.3% of American youth suffer from IAD.
 According to Dr. Jadapalle, this is more than alcohol and illicit drug use disorders.
 Dr. Kimberly Young, psychologist and internationally known expert on Internet addiction, and founder of the Center for Internet Addiction writes:

 “In 2014, the first Internet Congress on Internet Addiction Disorders was held in Milan showing that Korea is the leader [and] has established the first comprehensive, national prevention and re-education program for Screen Addictions.
 China and Japan utilize inpatient care with Internet fasting camps.
 Australia developed the first inpatient adolescent treatment program.
 Italy has inpatient centers in Milan and Rome.
 France uses early education in schools and in the U.S., Internet Gaming Addiction is now listed in Section 3 of the DSM-5.
 In 2013, Dr. Young founded the first inpatient Internet Addiction Treatment and Recovery Center at the Bradford Regional Medical Center in Bradford, Pa under the supervision of a multidisciplinary clinical team for adults 18 years and over.”